 Intangible assets other than goodwill are considered to have finite useful lives.
 Customer related intangibles are amortized over their estimated useful lives ranging from five to thirteen years.
 Other intangible assets include non-competition agreements, technology and patents, and trade names, and are being amortized over periods ranging from three to nine years.
 During the quarter ended December 31, 2015, the Company retired approximately \$10.7 million of fully amortized identifiable intangible assets.
 Gross amounts and related accumulated amortization presented below as of December 31, 2015 are reflective of such retirements.
-Such amounts are also inclusive of identifiable intangible assets recorded in relation to our acquisition of HealthLine Systems, LLC (see Note 5 - Business Combinations).
-Amortization of intangible assets was approximately \$5.6 million and \$2.4 million for the years ended December 31, 2015 and 2014, respectively.
+Additionally, amounts presented below as of December 31, 2016 and December 31, 2015 are inclusive of identifiable intangible assets recorded in relation to our acquisitions of Morrisey Associates, Inc. and HealthLine Systems, LLC, as well as other business combinations (see Note 5 - Business Combinations).
+Amortization of intangible assets was approximately \$7.8 million and \$5.6 million for the years ended December 31, 2016 and 2015, respectively.